 “The team understands each other and where they’re coming from,” she says.
 “Most game teams, when an artist would ask a question like ‘Why wouldn’t this work?’ some programmers would probably say, ‘Oh, it’s too complicated to understand, so we’re not going to explain it to you.’
 But our team actually goes out of their way to explain it to us.
 Our dynamic really helps us prepare for how important team-building is [in the industry].”

-And when empowerment and shared investment aren’t enough, Ian jokes, there’s always the need to simply keep pace with the person next to them.
+And when empowerment and shared investment aren’t enough, Robb jokes, there’s always the need to simply keep pace with the person next to them.

 “Everyone’s got that process of like, ‘That’s so cool!
-I need to be working as hard as you are,’” he says.
+I need to be working as hard as you are,’” she says.